-- Identify and provide a quantitative assessment of the noise and vibration generating sources during demolition, site preparation, bulk excavation, construction. - Identify and assess operational noise, including consideration of any public-address system, school bell, mechanical services (e.g. air conditioning plant) and any noise generating activities, including out of hours community use of school facilities. - Outline measures to minimise and mitigate the potential noise impacts during construction and from operations on the site and surrounding occupiers of land. - → Relevant Policies and Guidelines: - NSW Noise Policy for Industry 2017 (EPA) - Interim Construction Noise Guideline (DECC) - Assessing Vibration: A Technical Guideline 2006 - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning 2008)
+- Identify and provide a quantitative assessment of the main noise and vibration generating sources during demolition, site preparation, bulk excavation, construction.
+Outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land. - Identify and assess operational noise, including consideration of any public-address system, school bell, mechanical services (e.g. air conditioning plant), use of any school hall for concerts etc. (both during and outside school hours) and any out of hours community use of school facilities, and outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land.

+- → Relevant Policies and Guidelines: - NSW Noise Policy for Industry 2017 (EPA) - Interim Construction Noise Guideline (DECC) - Assessing Vibration: A Technical Guideline 2006 - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning 2008)